-Matthew Hanson, Alpine Bank Colorado Springs market president, grew up in an Air Force family.
+Matthew Hanson, Alpine Bank market president for Alpine Bank’s recently opened branch in Colorado Springs, grew up in an Air Force family.
 Like many military kids, Colorado Springs was home in his formative years.
 “I’m thrilled to be back.
 My kids will be raised in the city I was raised in, and my parents and siblings are still in town.
 I wake up each morning and see Pikes Peak,” he says.
 “The Springs is growing, but still feels like a community from the north end to the south, east to the west.”

 Matthew graduated from Lewis Palmer High School in 2000, then earned his bachelor’s in psychology with a minor in chemistry from the University of New Mexico.
 After college he moved to the central Rockies in Colorado.

 Matthew’s impressive rise to senior leadership over 11 years has included roles from teller to officer trainee; branch manager to regional president in Summit County.
 He’s also gained banking-specific education and training at the University of Colorado and its Graduate School of Banking and Executive Development Institute.

 Of Alpine Bank’s five foundational core values, it’s community that resonates most for Matthew.
 “I’m proud of how Alpine Bank supports its communities, whether through our lending, deposit or retail services, or with the impact we make with nonprofits, businesses and other community members,” he says.

 Matthew is considering the numerous prospects for nonprofit involvement in his new role.
 “I’ve just started to explore the opportunities.
 I could see myself supporting the downtown arts community.”
 His previous volunteer roles have included Breckenridge Film, Breckenridge Backstage Theater and Agape Outpost, where he served as finance director.